 OMG!
-Sai aka Ayesha Singh wins the game against this person on the sets of GHKKPM
+Sai aka Ayesha Singh wins the game against This person on the sets of GHKKPM

 Also read Wow!
 Shivani aka Tanvi Thakkar caught this co-star off guard in GHKKPM

-Ludo has become one of the most popular and most loved games even after the many virtual games.
-In this video we see that Sai aka Ayesha Singh has won the Ludo Game against one of the creative directors Sandeep Kumar.
+Ludo has become one of the most popular and most loved games amongst all the other exciting virtual games.
+In this video, we see that Sai aka Ayesha Singh has won the Ludo Game against one of the creative directors Sandeep Kumar.
 She is on cloud nine and thrilled.
 Take a look at this amazing video below.

 Check out the video